GowthamiAkula/financial-ledger-api/README.md

   -d postgres
 ```

-This starts a local PostgreSQL instance on port 5432 with a dedicated database for the ledger. [web:74][web:75]
+This starts a PostgreSQL instance on port 5432 with database `ledger_db`.

-### 3. Environment variables
+### 4.4 Configure environment variables

-Create a `.env` file in the project root:
+Create a file named `.env` in the project root:

 ```
 DB_HOST=localhost